Hey everyone 😊

 It was indescribable to see and feel how much love the children give back.
 I wouldn’t have thought that working with the children would mean so much to me.
 Taking the children in my arms every morning was the most wonderful feeling.
 Every single day I went to the front gate with a big smile on my face and knew that I would be greeted with beaming children’s eyes right away.
 Laughing with the children, dancing, helping them get dressed, practicing numbers and letters in English with them, singing songs together, and also preparing the notebooks with individual exercises so that they can learn new tasks every day more than fulfilled me.
 Despite the language barrier it’s possible to build a bond with everyone there.
 And to see that after a certain time, you are a part of the children’s everyday life is the best feeling.

-You don’t have to be a trained teacher or have a lot of experience in this field to work with local children.
 If you want to do it and experience it for yourself, then go for it!
-It doesn’t matter if you have done it before or not.
+It is not too important if you have done it before or not, because Olivari and Hussein will let you know with which tasks you can support them and which approach would be appropriate.
 The important thing is to get involved with the local environment and to be respectful of their culture and way of life.

 Experiences for life

 I had so much respect for this trip and now I’m so proud to have done it.
 No one can take away the experiences you have on a trip like this.
 No matter how many thoughts and fears you have, you should do it.
 It’s worth all the money in the world to embark on such an experience.
 I don’t regret a single day, because it was the most beautiful and intense experience I have ever had in my life.